i18next/react-i18next-gitbook/latest/usetranslation-hook.md

 }
 ```

-While you most time only need the t function to translate your content you also get the i18n instance to eg. change the language.
+While most of the time you only need the `t` function to translate your content, you can also get the i18n instance (in order to change the language).

 ```javascript
 i18n.changeLanguage('en-US');